molomby/mol-backup-manager/README.md

 In Windows the built in task scheduler will do the job.
 When configuring the task, ensure the following options are set correctly:

 * "Run whether logged in or not"
-* Run as a user with sufficient access to the filesystem to perform the backups
+* Run as a user with sufficient access to the file system to perform the backups
 * When configuring the triggers (Triggers > Add trigger > .. )
-** "One time" (anytime in the past is fine)
+  * "One time" (anytime in the past is fine)
-** Repeat task ever 1 hour, indefinitely
+  * Repeat task ever 1 hour, indefinitely

 ### Linux

-On Linux, `cron` is the weapon of choice.
-If you haven't already, add a line to your crontab, or `root`s if you'd rather.
+On Linux, `cron` is probably your weapon of choice.

-In my case it looks like this:
+Add `run.py` to your crontab to run every hour; in my case it looks like this:

 	# Run the backup process every hour
 	0 * * * * python /home/ubuntu/mol-backup-manager/run.py auto